Pangolakha Wildlife Sanctuary: Geography

 Some high altitude lakes are present there, including Lake Tsongmo, which act as a biodiversity hotspot for migratory birds.
 Rivers and their tributaries from the north are frozen from December to March; whereas they all flow with an enormous volume of water during the rainy season from mid-April to mid-October.
 Rangpo River and Jaldhaka River are the major rivers originating from the nearby lakes, which occur in this sanctuary.

 Biodiversity

 This wildlife sanctuary supports a large variety of species, since it falls at the junction of the Palearctic realm and the Indomalayan realm.
 As a Biogeographic Province, this wildlife sanctuary comes under 2C category.

-Ecoregions and biomes

-Inside this wildlife sanctuary, the primary ecoregions and their corresponding biomes are: